 Don't live with regret.
 It's all too easy to say "I should have done this, I should have done that" especially if you have friends or family pointing the same thing out.
 It's hard enough to pour into your own cup when you are building a business without having to deal with unsolicited opinions and criticism.
 Just ignore it all.
 Follow your heart.
 Know that those who think you've made mistakes are mistaken.
 You have grown, you have learned, and you now have even more knowledge to share with others.

 Want to start your social media journey?
-Then take a look at my Social Media Starter Kit.
+Then take a look at my Boss Babe Book.